 Our classes combine traditional Earth-based living with the modern language of permaculture design

 We believe that permaculture design and principles are incredibly useful tools when it comes to homesteading.
-Our Permaculture Design Course teaches them through lots of hands-on learning, site visits and a theoretical foundation.
+Our traditional, 11-day Permaculture Design Course teaches them through lots of hands-on learning, site visits and a theoretical foundation.
 In our experience living with the land, permaculture and earthskills enrich one another.
-This is why we also offer an intensive Permaculture Certification with more than 100 additional hours of instruction, focused on Earth-based skills and rewilding.
+This is why we also offer an intensive Permaculture Design Certificate Immersion with more than 100 additional hours of instruction, focused on Earth-based skills and rewilding.

 Wild and cultivated plants are the stars of our homesteading classes